RozaHasso/dtu_mlops/s1_development_environment/terminal.md

         print("Hello world!")
       ```

-   3. Save the script and try to execute it
+   3. Save the script and try to execute it.
+By clicking CTRL + o

    4. Afterward, try to edit the file through the terminal (change `Hello world` to something else)